Seven Must-Have Broadway Flea Items and One That's Just David Hyde Pierce's Leftover Chipotle

 by Edward Precht. @pertoltprecht.

-This Sunday is the 33rd annual Broadway Flea Market - a yearly merch extravaganza where theaters and shows sell rare and niche memorabilia to benefit Broadway Cares/Equity Fights AIDS, and this year is expected to have some of the rarest yet.
+This Sunday marks the annual Broadway Flea Market - a yearly merch extravaganza where theaters and shows sell rare and niche memorabilia to benefit Broadway Cares/Equity Fights AIDS, and this year is expected to have some of the rarest yet.

-Below are just some of this year’s exciting items - get em while they're hot!
+Below are just some of this year’s exciting items, including this year's biggest get: David Hyde Pierce's leftover Chipotle bowl.
+Get em while they're still kind of hot!

 The Arm Cast From a Dear Evan Hansen Stagehand